Internal conflict in Peru: Early incidents (2001–2011)

 In 2003, the Constitutional Court of Peru abolished Fujimori's anti-terrorism laws, leading to Guzmán's sentence of life imprisonment being overturned, with a new civilian trial taking place.
 The following year, 17 members of the group were arrested in September.

 "Comrade Artemio" led a Shining Path faction until his capture in 2012.

 A faction of the Shining Path in an area known as the Upper Huallaga was led by Florindo Eleuterio Flores Hala ("Comrade Artemio"), who operated through a continued series of attacks with the intended eventual release of Guzmán.
 This strategy failed, as Guzmán was sentenced to life in prison for terrorism charges on 13 October 2006.
-Víctor Polay, former MRTA leader, had been sentenced to 32 years in prison on 22 March of the same year.
+Víctor Polay, a former MRTA leader, had been sentenced to 32 years in prison on 22 March of the same year.

 On 17 May 2007, a homemade bomb in a backpack was set off at Túpac Amaru International Market in the southern Peruvian city of Juliaca, killing six and wounding 48.
-Because of the timing of the attack, the Shining Path was suspected by the Peruvian authorities of holding responsibility.
+Because of the timing of the attack, the Shining Path was suspected by Peruvian authorities of holding responsibility.
 Due to the date, the attack was suspected to be linked to the Shining Path.
 On the 22nd of the same month, Peruvian police arrested 2 Shining Path members in the town of Churcampa.
 On 20 September of the same year, Peruvian police arrested 3 Shining Path insurgents in the city of Huancayo, Junín province.

 On 18 November 2007, Peruvian analyst Roger Rumrill claimed that local Asháninka tribes in the VRAEM had pointed to him the exact locations of the so-called "sanctuaries" where the rebels operated, and that these locations had been pointed to the Armed Forces and Police repeatedly since the 1990s, accusing them of inaction to guarantee their continued funding.